Skip to content

 Recommended approach:

-3. In all your tools (Codex, Claude Code CLI, OpenClaw, Qoder, etc.):
+3. In all tools (Codex, Claude Code CLI, OpenClaw, Qoder, etc.):

-• Set the API key to personal-dev.
+• Use the API key corresponding to personal-dev.

 Needs: